ibmresilient/resilient-python-api/java/README.md

 ## Apache Camel Example (java/examples/caf/camel directory)

-This project illustrates how you can use Apache Camel to process CAF messages.
+This project illustrates how you can use Apache Camel to process Action Module messages.

 The output from the Gradle build is a "One JAR" file (http://one-jar.sourceforge.net) that can easily be run from the command line.
 The JAR file produced by the build is build/libs/co3-caf-camel.jar.